-Major depreciation periods are:
+Major depreciation periods are: Freehold buildings: Leasehold improvements: Plant and equipment:

-Freehold buildings: 40 years

-Leasehold improvements: 10 years (lease term)

-Plant and equipment: 3 to 7 years
+40 years 10 years (lease term) 3 to 7 years

 Intangible Assets

 Computer software held as intangible assets is amortised over the expected useful life of the software from the date installed ready for use.
 The expected useful life of computer software is 3 to 10 years.